chris911e/chris911e/README.md

 - 💓 I like cats
 - 🌱 I’m currently learning how to code
 - 📫 You can reach me on discord, my tag: piffels#7208
-- 🔨 Current Project: photo gallery for my mom
+- 🔨 Current Project: photo gallery
+-
 <!---
 chris911e/chris911e is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.